frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 ### Changes in 12.8.4

-- Internal hooks no longer result in crashes on Linux when PLT/GOT entries haven't been warmed up.
+- Internal hooks no longer result in crashes on Linux/ELF targets when PLT/GOT entries haven't been warmed up.

 [Stalker]: /docs/javascript-api/#stalker